-Under Choose a list, select the check box for one or more lists that you want to use, and then click or tap Connect:
+Under Choose a list, select the check box for one or more tables that you want to use, and then click or tap Connect:

 The data sources are added to your app.

-To show data from any of these types of columns in a gallery, use the formula bar to set the Text property of one or more Label controls in that gallery:
+To show data from any of these types of columns in a gallery, use the formula bar to set the Text property of one or more Text box controls in that gallery:

 For a Choice or Lookup column, specify ThisItem.[ColumnName].Value to show data in that column.